• Menu

 The Trevi Fountain

-While the Trevi Fountain was built in the 18th century, its origins are much older.
-The fountain marks the arrival of the Aqua Virgo aqueduct, built in 19 BC on at the request of the Roman General Marcus Vipsanius Agrippa.
+Though the fountain itself was built in the 18th century, its origins date back much further.
+It marks the end point of the Aqua Virgo aqueduct, commissioned by Roman general Marcus Vipsanius Agrippa in 19 BC.

 💡 Practical information 💡